MySQL Unconference #008 was held

 In the past, he had researched the mechanism of online DDL and summarized it in a blog, but he challenged himself to deepen his understanding by reading the actual MySQL source code.

-MySQL's source code is huge and it would be tedious to read it from scratch, so by using the generative AI Claude to read through it, they were able to get a rough grasp of its structure.
+MySQL's source code is huge and it would be difficult to read it from scratch, so by using the generative AI Claude to read through it, they were able to get a rough grasp of its structure.

-Presentation 3:Aiming for safe DDL execution ~ (Part 1) Understanding the MDL to be obtained ~
+Presentation 3:Aiming for safe DDL execution ~(Part 1) Understanding the MDL to be obtained~

 Click here for the document

-Therefore@tom__boApparently, he investigated the issue by modifying the MySQL source code and adding detailed log output using the print debugging method.
+Therefore@tom__boHe investigated the issue by modifying the MySQL source code and adding detailed log output using the print debugging method.

 Next event schedule and call for speakers